Private Project

 Director Statement

-This small taste of normalcy got me thinking about the reasons why I was so afraid of it.
+This small taste of normalcy got me thinking about the reasons why I was so afraid of my condition.
 What was it about this condition that made me want to hide and deny it for long?
-I realized a lot of it came from the stigmas associated with it, mostly the fact that most (if not all media representations) of the condition focus on coprolalia, something that only 10% of the people with Tourette experience.
+I realized a lot of it came from the stigmas associated with it, mostly the fact that most (if not all media representations) of the condition mainly focus on coprolalia, something that only 10% of the people with Tourette experience.
 Worse, Tourette syndrome is almost always used as the butt of a joke.
 As someone without coprolalia, what I experience is everything but funny.
-Tourette Syndrome is my inner monster that keeps tormenting me, not a vulgar joke.
+For me, Tourette Syndrome is an inner monster that keeps tormenting me, not a vulgar joke.
 But that’s something hard to explain to people who do not know better.

 Being a genre filmmaker who loves to harness the power of the horror genre to draft powerful metaphors, it didn’t take long before the idea behind THE MONSTER INSIDE MY HEAD was born.
 This short film is my humble attempt at visually representing what it feels like for me to live with Tourette Syndrome.
-It shows one side of it, the very worst and nightmarish one.
-But also the one that we never talk about.
-While I am in no way claiming that this portrayal is universal, I am hoping it will help provide a different representation of the condition that will hopefully get a conversation started as people realize Tourette Syndrome is much more than just randomly yelling out a swear word.
+It shows one of the very worst side of it, one that impacts my daily life, but that very few people talk about: the nightmarish feeling that you are not in control of your own body.
+While I am in no way claiming that this portrayal is universal, I am hoping it will help provide a different representation of the condition that will hopefully get a conversation started as people realize Tourette Syndrome is much more than just randomly yelling out a swear word or barking at people.